Skip to main content

 What is the difference between Azure AI Agent Service and Azure AI Foundry?+

-Azure AI Agent Service is now part of Azure AI Foundry (previously called Azure AI Studio).
-Foundry is the broader platform for building AI applications, while the Agent Service is the specific component for creating and deploying AI agents with tool use, multi-agent orchestration, and enterprise security.
+Azure AI Agent Service is now part of Microsoft Foundry (the platform previously branded as Azure AI Studio and Azure AI Foundry).
+Foundry is the umbrella platform for building AI applications and includes Foundry Models, Foundry Tools, Foundry IQ, and the Foundry Control Plane for observability.
+Agent Service is the specific component within Foundry dedicated to creating, deploying, and managing AI agents that can reason, use tools, and collaborate in multi-agent workflows.

-What models can I use with Azure AI Agent Service?+
+What models can I use with Microsoft Foundry Agent Service?+

-You can access over 11,000 models from the Azure AI model catalog, including OpenAI GPT-4o, Meta Llama, Mistral, and many more.
-You can also bring your own fine-tuned models.
-The platform supports switching between models without code changes.
+You can access more than 11,000 models from the Foundry model catalog, including OpenAI GPT-4o and o-series, Meta Llama, Mistral, DeepSeek, and specialized industry and fine-tuned models.
+You can also bring your own fine-tuned or custom models and deploy them through the same managed infrastructure.
+The platform supports switching models at the configuration level without requiring code changes, and intelligent routing can automatically select the best model for each task.

-How does pricing work for Azure AI Agent Service?+
+How does pricing work for Foundry Agent Service?+

 Can I run multiple AI agents that work together?+